louisotieno2001/Feraj-Energy-Limited/docs/troubleshooting/PRODUCTS_NOT_LOADING.md

   )
 );

--- Admins can update products
+-- Staff can update products
-CREATE POLICY "Admins can update products"
+CREATE POLICY "Staff can update products"
 ON products
 FOR UPDATE
 TO authenticated